Chia-Network/chiapos/documents/proof_of_space.md

 ### Blockchain consensus summary

-The motivation for Chia's proof of space construction, is for use as an alternative resource to Proof of Work, in a Namakoto-consensus style blockchain.
-Space miners (also referred to as farmers) allocate space on their hard drives, respond to challenges, and occasionally win rewards.
+The motivation for Chia's proof of space construction is for use as an alternative resource to Proof of Work in a Namakoto-consensus style blockchain.
+Space miners (referred to as farmers) allocate space on their hard drives, respond to challenges, and occasionally win rewards.
 Challenges are random 256 values that result from each block.
 In Chia's blockchain, this challenge is the unpredictable output of a Verifiable Delay Function that is required for each block.